nikkvijay/microfox/packages/slack-oauth/README.md

 - `SLACK_CLIENT_SECRET`: Your Slack app's Client Secret. ** (Required)**
 - `SLACK_REDIRECT_URI`: The redirect URI you configured for your Slack app. ** (Required)**
 - `SCOPES`: The scopes for your Slack app. ** (Required)**
+- `USER_SCOPES`: The user scopes for your slack app.

 ## API Reference